 Factors for Mobile App Development Costs

-Several factors affect the cost of an app development project, including:
+Several factors affect the cost of mobile app development, including:

 - App features and functionalities

 - Backend development process